CodeWringer/ambersteel/documents/en/cultures/human/zdranian.md

 # Zdránian
 Zdránians are a very communal and religious people, with a strong sense of compassion and hospitality.

+Family is very extended and hard to break apart.
+Even distant cousins and ex-partners are still considered a part of the family.

+Religion is important, but which gods are to be worshipped is a question of much debate, with the pantheon of choice frequently changing.

+At least, once, Zdrànians were like this.
+Now, since the [Creeping Death](../../../bestiary/horrors/creeping-death) forced them from their home land of [Berennia](../../../world/berennia/berennia), they've grown closer to each other and far more wary of non-family.
+Bitterness and insanity have taken hold of many.

 ## TOC <!-- omit in TOC -->
 - [Zdránian](#zdránian)
   - [Appearance](#appearance)